vivianemartini/challenge-mobile-first/grid/README.md

 # Grid

-A ideia agora é criar o Space Cream na versão Desktop! 🚀
+Create the Desktop version of Space Cream Poject 🍨

-Se atente ao conteúdo que foi passado na aula.
-Portanto, nesse desafio, lembre-se de usar:
+This challege should have:

-- Grid;
+- Grid
-- Animações e transições, como visto em aula;
+- Animations and transitions
 - Media queries.

-Obs.
-Na versão Desktop tem um footer e na versão mobile, não.
+Fyi: Desktop version has footer while mobile don't.

 # Preview  📷